leminhtuan2015/Today-I-Learn/build_tool/build_tools.md

   - The process of building a computer program is usually managed by a build tool,
   - Build automation involves scripting or automating the process of compiling computer source code into binary code.

+## What is do.
+  - Compiling computer source code into binary code
+  - Packaging binary code to Application
+  - .....
+  - Deploy
+  - Run

 ## List buildtools.

 | Tool name                    |        Build language             |  Description language     |    File buld     |